Vikaspogu/blog/content/blog/debug-java-container/index.md

    ![Debugger connected](intellij_connect.png)

-When you are done debugging, unset the `JAVA_DEBUG` environment variable in your application pod.
+When done debugging, unset the `JAVA_DEBUG` environment variable in your application pod.

 ```bash
 oc set env dc/MY_APP_NAME JAVA_DEBUG-
 ```

-## Non Red Hat container images
+## Non-Red Hat container images

-If you are using `openjdk` image to build application, update `ENTRYPOINT` as below to pass options to the JVM through `$JAVA_OPTS` environment variable
+If you are using the `OpenJDK` image to build an application, update `ENTRYPOINT` as below to pass options to the JVM through the `$JAVA_OPTS` environment variable

 ```Dockerfile
 FROM openjdk:11.0.3-jdk-slim